Athletics at the 1936 Summer Olympics – Men's marathon

 The men's marathon event at the 1936 Summer Olympic Games took place August 9.
 Fifty-six athletes from 27 nations competed.
 The maximum number of athletes per nation had been set at 3 since the 1930 Olympic Congress.
-The race was won by Sohn Kee-chung, a Korean athlete competing for Japan; Sohn refused to acknowledge the Japanese anthem at the victory ceremony.
-Sohn was the first Korean athlete to win an Olympic gold medal, though the medal remains credited as Japans first victory in the Olympic marathon.
+The race was won by Sohn Kee-chung, a Korean athlete competing for Japan as the country was under Japanese occupation; Sohn refused to acknowledge the Japanese anthem at the victory ceremony.
+Sohn was the first Korean athlete to win an Olympic gold medal, though the medal remains credited as Japan's first victory in the Olympic marathon.
 Finland (barely) missed the marathon podium for the first time since World War I, with its top two runners placing 4th and 5th.

 Korean athletes

 During the time of the competition, Korea was a colony of Japan, therefore Korean sportsmen competed as members of Japanese team and were using their Japanese names.
 The Korean names of Son Kitei and Nan Shōryū are Sohn Kee-chung and Nam Sung-yong respectively.
 After Sohn's victory, he bowed his head during the Japanese anthem at his medal ceremony and remarked that he was ashamed to compete for Japan, an occupying power, rather than an independent Korea.
 A Korean newspaper, The Dong-a Ilbo, obscured the Japanese rising sun symbol on Sohn's uniform in a photograph of the victory ceremony, resulting in the Japanese government suspending the newspaper and jailing some of its employees.